emiltervo/Bokningsystem/README.md

 git clone https://github.com/emiltervo/Bokningsystem.git
 ```
 2. **Open the project**: Open the project in your IDE.
 3. **Set up the database**: Create a new database in PostgresSQL.
-Update the database connection details in the `DatabaseConnection` class.
+Update the database connection details in the `dbconfig.properties` class.
+4. **Build the database**: Run the database by running this file `database.sql`.
-4. **Run the application**: Run the `Main` class to start the application.
+5. **Run the application**: Run the `Main` class to start the application.
-5. **Login**: Use the following credentials to log in.
+6. **Login**: Use the following credentials to log in.
    - Secretary
-     - Username: secretary
+     - Username: 198707912345
-     - Password: secretary
+     - Password: patientPass93
    - Doctor
-     - Username: doctor
+     - Username: 197607182345
-     - Password: doctor
+     - Password: patientPass6
    - Patient
-     - Username: patient
+     - Username: 198008056789
-     - Password: patient
+     - Password: patientPass19
 6. **Enjoy!**: You can now use the booking system.